troyanskiy/tsgoose/README.md

 }

-export interface IExtraInfo {
+// Just an interface will be treated as Mixed type export interface IExtraInfo {
   bestFriendName: string;
 }

+// Model/Schema of User
 @TSGooseSchemaOptions({ /* here you can provide options which will be applied for the Schema */}) export class User extends TSGoose {